 Having over twenty refugees with them made the need to find cover urgent, and the impossibility of it more likely.
 Saché found herself soon contemplating the need to appear strong versus the need to get away from them all long enough to be able to think.

-At least Uri Harjoril was a well-known and respected figure in Julika, and his appearance calmed the group they’d fetched out earlier a great deal, and the handmaidens and militia soldiers were even more cheered by the assurance that the other members of their group were alive and well.
-And when he had talked to most of the others, he drew Saché aside and said, “I know of an underground zip block storage facility not far from here.
+At least until Harjoril took her aside, and said, “I know of an underground zip block storage facility not far from here.
 It’s possible, of course, that the Federation has found it, but if we want to move these people somewhere safer, it’s probably our best bet.”

-“Okay,” said Saché, trying to hide how overwhelmingly that relieved her.
+“Okay,” said Saché, trying to hide her relief.
 “As soon as the second group gets back, then.”

 But first there was the issue of the wounded to deal with, and she took aside Glose for an update.
 “This group can mostly move,” he said.
 “There’s one man I don’t think could walk very fast, and one little girl who would need to be carried by someone-if she lives to see the second group arrive.”
 He gestured to a limp form laid out on someone’s dirty cloak, looking only about five years old, two women kneeling over her, one of them with her shoulders shaking.
 Saché tried to wrap her mind around the sight, only to realize she couldn’t afford to; she was too close to breaking.